 You get the scene.

 Getting a nomination for Women of The Future was a steroid shot for my career (without the excess hair side effects).
-I doubled my salary, became a heard of, and started mentoring young journalists.
+I doubled my salary, became a head of, and started mentoring young journalists.

 It's that time of year when we must dig out our black tie and invest in a new pair of opaque tights.
 But it’s clear that award season presents a dilemma for organisations.